 - Doing your best to be aware of the needs of those around you.

-- Understanding that you may need different types of interaction when you feel depressed or slowed down, compared to when you feel speeded up.
+- Understanding that you may need different types of interaction when you feel depressed or slowed down, compared to when you feel sped up.

 Nurturing positive relationships